mohammadsf7293/sample-twitter/README.md

 ---
 ## Considerations
+The project is not fully developed yet and is being actively updated.
+However, this README outlines all the key ideas and considerations regarding system design, scalability, and more.

+The methods described here have been previously implemented in the **Quiz of Kings** game for its news feed.
+With over 30 million users, this approach successfully ensured low latency for loading feeds, even under high traffic conditions.

 In this design, **groups** are the primary mechanism for defining the visibility and editability of tweets.
 If a user wants to set specific view or edit permissions by assigning a combination of `UserIDs` and `GroupIDs`, the system creates a new group that includes those `UserIDs` and `GroupIDs`.